Childcare Volunteer Program in Ecuador - Santa Elena

 Young girls and children from low-income families are less likely to get quality education early in life in Santa Elena.
 Volunteers can make a difference by assisting at kindergartens which aim to make sure vulnerable children have access to education in these important formative years.

-Kindergarten volunteer work can vary but usually includes:
+Childcare volunteer work can vary but usually includes:

 - Assisting with lessons in math, writing, reading and art